calvinnau4/conve-recreate-and-improve/README.md

 For the transfer learning, you can use the default parameters and execute the command below:

 ```
-CUDA_VISIBLE_DEVICES=0 python3 main.py --data DATASET_NAME --transfer-data TRASFER_DATASET_NAME --early-stop-loss FLOAT_LOSS_VALUE_TO_TERMINATE_TRAINING
+CUDA_VISIBLE_DEVICES=1 python3 main.py --data DATASET_NAME --transfer-data TRASFER_DATASET_NAME --early-stop-loss FLOAT_LOSS_VALUE_TO_TERMINATE_TRAINING
 ```

-In order for transfer learning to be successful, the TRANSFER_DATASET_NAME specified must have a model in the saved models folder trained on the dataset.
+In order for transfer learning to be successful, the 'saved_models' folder submitted must be placed at the top level of this repository.
+The TRANSFER_DATASET_NAME specified must have a model in the saved models folder trained on the dataset.
 Further, for transfer learning to be executed both the model in the saved_models folder for the TRANSFER_DATASET_NAME and the model which transfer learning is being applied to should been trained under the same hyperparameters.

 ### Changing the embedding size for ConvE